 One December night, twelve-year-old Amy Sacks Zeide was watching TV and as she was flipping through channels, she paused on a local news broadcast.
 Someone had stolen all the presents from an Atlanta homeless shelter just before their annual Holiday Party and their children were left with nothing for Christmas.
 Amy was devastated.

-What began with 25 children, help from close family and friends, and a budget of a few hundred dollars has blossomed into an annual community event for over 750 children and their families from homeless shelters, foster care systems, and refugee centers.
+What began with 25 children, help from close family and friends, and a budget of a few hundred dollars, Amy’s Holiday Party has blossomed into an annual community event for over 800 children and their families from homeless shelters, foster care systems, and refugee centers.

-Amy’s Holiday Party brings joy to underprivileged children and engages teen volunteers in providing an opportunity for everyone to celebrate and be celebrated.
+AHP brings joy to underprivileged children and engages teen volunteers in providing an opportunity for everyone to celebrate and be celebrated.